 Planning Proposal Tracking System

-Council and the Department of Planning and Environment have electronic systems that allow users to track the progress of a planning proposal and view documents associated with its assessment.
+The Department of Planning and Environment has an electronic system that allow users to track the progress of a planning proposal and view documents associated with its assessment.

 Port Stephens Development Control Plan